 Conclusion

 Understanding how to find the diameter of a circle with circumference is a fundamental skill with numerous practical applications.
-By using the formula d = C / π, you can easily calculate the diameter when you know the circumference.
+But by using the formula d = C / π, you can easily calculate the diameter when you know the circumference.
 Whether you're working on a DIY project, solving a mathematical problem, or simply curious, this knowledge will prove invaluable.